 In the years leading up to IMO 2020, of all the potential challenges for the scrubber market, it is fair to say that a global pandemic was not predicted.
 While Wärtsilä has been able to meet its contractual obligations, getting service engineers onboard ships has proven to be more problematic.

 ‘The travel restrictions have added to the workload,’ concedes Jenssen.
-‘Getting the tests done and arranging the traveling has been a lot more complicated.’
+‘Getting the tests done and arranging the travelling has been a lot more complicated.’

-Article original published by Bunkerspot on February 25, 2021.
+Article originally published by Bunkerspot on February 25, 2021.